 4. Chill out in the Arenal Hot Springs

-Speaking of the hot springs, this is another of the top things to do in La Fortuna Costa Rica and after a day (or probably several days elsewhere in Costa Rica), it’s nice to dip your body into some natural, thermal waters.
+Speaking of the hot springs, this is another of the popular activity and after a day (or probably several days elsewhere in Costa Rica), it’s nice to dip your body into some natural, thermal waters.

 The important thing to know about how to visit the hot springs in Arenal is that there are many ways.
 Since Arenal volcano erupted, creating this new attraction in La Fortuna, plenty of hot springs options to choose from ranging from free to enter to ‘you can bring my cocktail and canapés to my lounger’ style luxury.